 Claim: The actress who portrayed Jill Masterson in the James Bond film Goldfinger died from asphyxiation after being covered with gold paint.

-Origins: In Goldfinger, after secretary Jill Masterson betrays her boss, the evil Auric Goldfinger, he kills her in style by painting her entire body gold.
-As James Bond explains when Masterson's body is discovered, covering a person with paint will cause death because the body "breathes" through the skin.
+As James Bond explains after he find Masterson’s body, covering a person with paint will cause death because the body “breathes” through the skin.
 He then goes on to state that professional dancers know to leave a small patch of unpainted skin at the base of the spine to prevent their falling victim to asphyxiation.